Is pain & stiffness your alarm clock? Do you bail out of bed early every morning with low back pain, neck pain & more?

 We can do a little to minimize the chances of an awkward position, mainly by starting out as comfortably as we can, and adding a little bracing with pillows to discourage too much rolling around.
 Using a knee pillow is the best example of this: just put an extra pillow between your knees while lying on your side.
 This reduces rotation in the spine, and rolling face down.
 Unfortunately, most people who toss and turn can make short work of any pillow arrangement in their sleep.
 Any pillow that’s in my way is kicked off the bed in about five minutes.

-There world is full of claims about better mattresses and pillows, and of course most of it is wishful thinking.
-There are so many subjective variables in what constitutes “comfortable” that it is probably impossible to objectively define the “best” mattress or pillow.
-It’s also actually impossible to really know our own preferences, because you really can’t know how comfortable a mattress is without sleeping on it for a couple weeks.
-You’d have to buy a series of mattresses and take some really careful notes on your sleep quality, and even then there could be many factors that would spoil it.
-Testing pillows is a little more economically and logistically feasible, but not much.14
+There world is full of claims about better mattresses and pillows, and you can even find the extreme opinion that we should get rid of them entirely and sleep on the ground, “naturally” — paleo sleeping!22 But even the tamest of these claims are wishful thinking.
+Comfort is a critical factor, and there are so many subjective variables in what constitutes “comfortable” that it is impossible to objectively define the “best” mattress or pillow.
+Oddly, it’s also actually impossible to really know our own preferences!
+We really can’t know how comfortable a mattress is without sleeping on it for a couple weeks.
+We’d have to buy a series of mattresses and take some really careful notes on sleep quality, and even that would be a flawed method.
+Testing pillows is more feasible, but not much.23

-There is a little evidence that a new mattress can improve back pain.15 A small study found that back pain was worse for people with the cheapest and oldest mattresses, and improved when they got better new mattresses.
+There is a bit of evidence that a new mattress can improve back pain.24 A small study found that back pain was worse for people with the cheapest and oldest mattresses, and improved when they got better new mattresses.
 The difference was not dramatic, but worth noting, and undoubtedly worthwhile.
 If insomnia or the sleep disturbances of fibromyalgia are part of your problem, it’s probably a good idea to optimize anything you can.